thomasthechen/thomasthechen.github.io/_posts/2022-05-16-Godel-and-epistemology.markdown

 `Theorem:` A theory $$\Sigma$$ is axiomitizable iff it is r.e.

 We will omit a proof for this, but the immediate consequence of this theorem and the fact that TA is not r.e. is that TA is not axiomitizable.
 This is essentially the statement of Godel's First Incompleteness Theorem.
 Any set of axioms is insufficient for proving all true statements in True Arithmetic.
-No matter which axioms we choose, there is always something in TA that's outside what we can prove from those axioms.
+No matter which (sound) axioms we choose, there is always something in TA that's outside what we can prove from those axioms.
 In particular, there is a statement in TA that's not provable in PA.

 `Theorem (Godel):` TA is not axiomitizable!